lcs7k/builder-tutorials/english.md

 ![image](./BuilderImages/Boxgif.gif)

-Now drag a "Textfield" and an "Integer" component into the "Groupbox" in the field where it says "Drop new field here!" and name the textfield "Letter", and the "Integer" (Number2) "Number":
+Now drag a "Textfield" and an "Integer" component into the "Groupbox" in the field where it says "Drop new field here!" and name the textfield "Letter", and the "Integer" from "Number":

 ![image](./BuilderImages/Boxgif2.gif)